From kriging to simulation: why one map is never enough

 - Crank range to 5.0 (long correlation).
 Kriging map smooths more aggressively; simulations also smooth more (longer correlation = more similar nearby).

 - Drop range to 0.5 (short correlation).
-Kriging map shows sharper transitions between data points; simulations show much more variability between points — short-correlation means more rapid variation.
+Kriging map shows sharper transitions between data points; simulations show much more variability between points, short-correlation means more rapid variation.

 - Re-simulate (different seed).
 Same data, same variogram, but new realisations.
-The data are honoured identically; the unsampled regions vary across realisations — the essence of uncertainty quantification.
+The data are honoured identically; the unsampled regions vary across realisations, the essence of uncertainty quantification.

 A mining-resource estimation report contains only the kriging map (single best estimate).
-The report quotes P10 = 500 oz/t, P50 = 750 oz/t, P90 = 1000 oz/t.
+The report quotes P90 = 500 oz/t, P50 = 750 oz/t, P10 = 1000 oz/t (P90 = conservative low case, P10 = optimistic high case, per JORC/PRMS convention).
 What is wrong with this report?

 What you now know

 One kriging map answers one question.
 Multiple simulation realisations answer many uncertainty questions.
-Modern geostatistical practice: combine BOTH — kriging for visualisation, simulation for uncertainty quantification. §7.2 next: the LU decomposition approach for unconditional simulation, then §7.3 sequential Gaussian simulation (SGS) for conditional simulation.
+Modern geostatistical practice: combine BOTH, kriging for visualisation, simulation for uncertainty quantification. §7.2 next: the LU decomposition approach for unconditional simulation, then §7.3 sequential Gaussian simulation (SGS) for conditional simulation.

 References